rmcsharry/minesweeper/README.md

 # Known Issues

-1. Double clicking on a square causes unexpected behaviour such as prematurely ending the game.
-2. When the game is finished, clicking anywhere except the restart button will cause multiple restart buttons to appear.
+1. When the game is finished, clicking anywhere except the restart button will cause multiple restart buttons to appear.